-Join Sky Island Alliance on a weekend volunteer trip as we install rock structures on a formerly overgrazed property in the Galiuro Mountains.
+Join Sky Island Alliance for a single day trip OR a weekend-long volunteer trip as we install rock structures on a formerly overgrazed property in the Galiuro Mountains.

 Sky Island Alliance has partnered with the U.S. Fish and Wildlife Service to install erosion control structures near the Muleshoe Ranch in the southern Galiuro Mountains.
 A few years ago, we installed ponds for wildlife on this land — and now we are returning to improve the site further.
 We will be creating loose rock structures to halt erosion, increase water absorption, and support plant growth in drainages throughout the property.
 These low-tech structures can make huge differences and are a great tool for transforming landscapes.

 On this trip, we have room for participants to camp out and join us for the full weekend OR for folks to come join us just for our work day on Saturday or Sunday.
 Day-trippers, please keep in mind that the work site is quite a drive from surrounding communities.
 Google the “Muleshoe Ranch” to figure out about how long a drive to expect, but keep in mind this is NOT THE WORK LOCATION.